-IDENTIFY SCOPE 3 EMISSIONS

-This optional step involves identification of other indirect emissions from an organization's upstream and downstream activities; for government organizations, these can include emissions from outsourced or contracted services that were not included in scope 1 or scope 2.

-The inclusion of scope 3 emissions allows public organizations to expand their inventory boundary along their value chain, providing a broad overview of linkages (such as inter-organization management of shared resources) that offer opportunities for significant GHG emissions reductions.
+IDENTIFY SCOPE 3 EMISSIONS This optional step involves identification of other indirect emissions from an organization's upstream and downstream activities; for government organizations, these can include emissions from outsourced or contracted services that were not included in scope 1 or scope 2.
+The inclusion of scope 3 emissions allows public organizations to expand their inventory boundary along their value chain, providing a broad overview of linkages (such as inter-organization management of shared resources) which offer opportunities for significant GHG emission reductions.
 See Chapter 4 for an overview of activities that can generate GHG emissions along an organization's value chain.

-Select a Calculation Approach

-The IPCC guidelines (IPCC, 2006) refer to a hierarchy of calculation approaches and techniques, ranging from direct monitoring to the application of generic emission factors.
-The most accurate GHG emission data can be obtained through direct measurement by monitoring concentration and flow rate (with technology commonly known as continuous emissions monitoring, or CEM), but this approach is not commonly available or practical for all organizations.
+NASA: Leveraging EMS and Collecting Scope 3 Data Like many federal agencies, NASA's Goddard Space Flight Center's (GSFC) utilizes an Environmental Management System (EMS) to both collect information and communicate it to key decision makers.
+Through implementing an EMS, GSFC's has also defined roles, responsibilities, and lines of communication within the organization, ensuring that GSFC's management will be a part of the GHG inventory process.
+The importance of internal communication became clear as the GSFC began collecting information for its scope 3 sources.
+Here, interviews with the Logistics Division revealed an additional database system which tracked fuel usage for both government and contractor mobile sources.
+Integrating this source allowed for contractor vehicle use to be accounted for in scope 3 (contractor vehicles).
+Select a Calculation Approach The IPCC guidelines (IPCC, 2006) refer to a hierarchy of calculation approaches and techniques, ranging from direct monitoring to the application of generic emission factors.
+The most accurate GHG emission data can be obtained through direct measurement by monitoring concentration and flow rate (with technology commonly known as continuous emissions monitoring, or CEMs), but this approach is not commonly available or practical for all organizations.
 Emissions can also be calculated on a mass balance or stoichiometric basis specific to a facility or process, based on the quantities of chemical inputs and outputs.
 However, the most common approach for calculating GHG emissions is through the application of documented emission factors.
-These factors are calculated ratios relating GHG emissions to a measure of activity; for example, electricity emission factors are expressed in tons of $CO_2$ equivalent per kilowatt-hour.
-These emission factors are then applied to the appropriate activity data (such as kilowatt-hours of electricity) in order to calculate the emissions resulting from the activity (see Box 6.1).

-BOX 6.1 Example Application of Emissions Factors EMISSIONS = $\frac{\text{Emission factor (tons of CO_2e/kWh)}}{x}$
+These factors are calculated ratios relating GHG emissions to a measure of activity; for example, electricity emission factors are expressed in tons of CO2 equivalent per kilowatt-hour.
+These emission factors are then applied to the appropriate activity data (such as kilowatt-hours of electricity) in order to calculate the emissions resulting from the activity (See Box 8).
+BOX 8.
+Example Application of Emission Factors Emissions = Emission factor (tons of $CO_2e/kWh$ ) x Activity data (kWh) (tons of $CO_2e$ )